WiLL: WiLL VS

 The WiLL VS was first introduced in 2001.
 It was formally introduced at the 2001 Los Angeles Auto Show, as a precursor to the introduction of Scion to North America, and sales in the Japanese market in April of that year under a massive publicity campaign with British electronic group Underworld.
 The TV commercial featured their hit, "Born Slippy," originally released six years prior.
 The WiLL VS was manufactured at Kanto Auto Works.
 Inspiration for the design of the WiLL VS was said to have been derived from the Lockheed F-117 Nighthawk Stealth Fighter.
 It also has many appearance similarities to the Renault Avantime.

 The WiLL VS came in three levels of trim.
 The top of the range model came with alloy wheels, fog-lamps, body kit and tiptronic gearshift.
 Models are available in automatic transmission, tiptronic, and a six-speed manual, powered by Toyota's 1800 cc VVT-I engine offering 140 hp or VVTL-I engine offering 180 hp, which is the unit in the higher spec Toyota Celica.
 The VS joined the revised Vi, renamed the Cypha, and offered WiLL buyers the choice of a wider car with a more powerful engine.
 The width dimensions of the VS exceeded Japanese Government regulations that taxed vehicles based on exterior dimensions, which buyers of the VS were liable.

 In spite of its success in the Japanese market, where the WiLL VS had a cult following, the model was never released overseas.
-Production of the WiLL VS was stopped circa 2004 and a replacement model was never announced, much to the disappointment of its fans.
+Production of the WiLL VS was stopped in April 2004 and a replacement model was never announced, much to the disappointment of its fans.
 Nevertheless, some would argue that there was no need to replace the WiLL VS for at least another decade given its futuristic design that some of the newer cars were only beginning to adopt.
 This would include trend-setting features such as the rakish body shape, aerodynamic angles, projector-style headlamp cluster (regarded as revolutionary in 2001), illuminated speedometer and clear LED tail lights.